 The closest area for the dog to pee is right outside the back door, usually on the patio!
 This can soon lead to our patios turning green and smelling, rather unpleasantly, of dog urine.

 Dog pee and other animal urine can be removed and neutralised, quickly and easily.
-This is done firstly, by understanding what causes the smell of dog urine and secondly, the correct detergent to use when cleaning up animal pee.
+This is done firstly, by understanding what causes the smell of dog urine and secondly, the correct cleaner to use when cleaning up animal pee.

 Whether your patio is made from concrete or stone, it will be porous.
 The liquid will be soaked up by the stone and create a rather nice environment for the bacteria to grow – not what you want!
 It is this bacteria that causes the smell which needs to be treated.

 What can I use to remove dog urine from my patio

 The simple answer is Pet Enzyme Cleaners.
 These brilliant cleaners use “good” bacteria to break down waste.
 As dog urine dries, it creates uric acid crystals which causes the smell and these crystals cannot be broken down by water alone.

 There are many enzyme cleaners on the market, each containing different enzymes that make them effective against different waste.
 For example, there are enzyme cleaners for clearing up dog and cat pee smells and there are general household enzyme cleaners that attack fats and grease.

 Please don’t use household bleach!
 The runoff into the ground can be very damaging to plants, ponds and lawns.

 Once the area has been totally cleaned and the enzyme cleaner has been left to work on the bacteria.
 Seal the concrete or patio with a liquid sealer.
 This will help to prevent any future ingress of urine into the concrete or patio surface.
 They are easy to apply with a soft broom and will help reduce the effects of dog urine on your concrete or patio.